 Ways for students and young people to get involved

-There's so many ways young people can get involved with Red Cross.
+There are many ways young people can get involved with Red Cross.

 Take a look at some of our community fundraising activities which are fun and educational, and give young people the chance to interact with their local community and gain social awareness about issues facing vulnerable Australians.